metno/lard/ansible/README.md

 ansible-playbook -i inventory.yml -e ostack_key_name=... -e ostack_key_file=... provision.yml
 ```

-Here, `openstack_key_name` is a simple label that will be associated to the
+Here, `ostack_key_name` is a simple label that will be associated to the
 public ssh key stored in `ostack_key_file` (this needs to be an absolute path,
 e.g. `/home/user/.ssh/key.pub`).